Founder Of Shane Smith Law

 Who Practiced Criminal Defense Before Turning To Personal Injury Law

-The Founding Attorney of The Law Offices of Shane Smith, Shane Smith is known throughout the region around his home base of Peachtree City, Georgia for his stellar work as a personal injury attorney over the past ten years.
+The Founding Attorney of Shane Smith Law, Shane Smith is known throughout the region around his home base of Peachtree City, Georgia for his stellar work as a personal injury attorney over the past ten years.

 But if Smith’s vision of how he wants the firm to expand is fulfilled, within five years, over half of their clientele will be those seeking Smith’s expertise in estate planning and wealth protection for doctors and other small business owners.
 The firm’s new array of services includes asset protection, tax planning and reworking business structures.